RasaHQ/rasa/docs/core/actions.rst

 `endpoint <../../api/http-api.html#tag/Tracker/paths/~1conversations~1{conversation_id}~1execute/post>`_ .
 Specify the action which should be run for a specific user and which output channel should be used to communicate the assistant's responses back to the user.
+If your message is static you can define an ``utter_`` action in your domain file with a corresponding template.
+If you need more control, add a custom action in your domain and implement the required steps in your action server.
+Any messages which are dispatched in the custom action will be forwarded to the specified output channel.

 Proactively reaching out to the user is dependent on the abilities of a channel and hence not supported by every channel.
 If your channel does not support it, consider